olimorris/onedarkpro.nvim/README.md

 ### Configuring caching

 To enable a faster load time, the colorscheme supports caching.
-This works by caching highlight groups to disk instead of processing them when Neovim starts.
+This works by caching highlight groups to disk instead of setting them when Neovim starts.
 Initial testing suggests you may see a 3x improvement in the colorscheme's boot time if you have a complex configuration.
+If you load all filetypes and plugins, you'll likely see a greater impact.

-Note that with caching enabled, if you change your theme config (e.g., custom highlights), you must reload your updated config and then regenerate the cache before your change will take effect.
+> **Note:** With caching enabled, if you change your theme config you will not see the effect of the new changes unless you re-generate the cache.

 To enable caching: